LucioHenrique512/Curriculum-vitae/en.md

 I am an experienced front-end developer with additional skills in back-end, devops and mobile development.
 I am always looking for new challenges and opportunities to improve my technical skills and work on innovative projects.
 I am a proactive person, highly adaptable and with a great sense of teamwork.
 I collaborate with other professionals to always achieve the best results.

-## Experiences
+## Experience

 ### Lambda3
 **Software Developer**

-I was one of the main responsible for the development of a financial application focused on currency remittance, ensuring the security, quality and performance of the product.
+I was responsible for developing a financial application focused on currency remittance, ensuring the security, quality and performance of the product.
 I implemented data encryption algorithms and was responsible for the modularization and componentization of the application, here I worked with technologies such as ReactNative, Kotling, Swift and C#.

 ---
 ### Compass UOL
 **Front End Developer Pleno**
 October 2021 to October 2022

-I was one of the main responsible for the maintenance and development of wallet and payment functionalities in the Dotz super app.
+I was responsible for the maintenance and development of wallet and payment functionalities in the Dotz super app.
 I participated in the conception and implementation of a modular architecture updating the code base to ensure the speed and security that a financial application must have.

 **Front End Junior Developer**
 October 2020 to July 2021